-THE ART WORLD SOURCE FOR AFFORDABLE PERIOD ANTIQUE FRAMES & CUSTOM REPLICAS.
-We are pleased to offer consultations or search for the correct frame for your painting, photograph, drawing, print, architectural or decorative design project.
+THE ART WORLD SOURCE FOR AFFORDABLE ANTIQUE FRAMES & CUSTOM REPLICAS.
+We are pleased to offer consultations or search for the correct frame for your painting, photograph, drawing, print, architectural or decorative design project, and prop rental.
 PREEMINENT FRAMER OF AMERICAN PAINTINGS FOR MUSEUMS.

 Your Custom Text Here